carlosmalt/osx-mirror-tags/README.md

 Mirror Finder tags in OS X from src directory tree to dst directory tree (assuming all paths in src also exist in dst).

-*Installation:* Requires a Python installation that allows adding new modules
+*Installation:* Requires a Python installation that allows adding new modules.
+Also requires the osx_tags module (https://github.com/scooby/osx-tags).

 `./setup.py install`